k4kpk/k4kpk.github.io/sota-guides/Black Mountain (W4G_NG-022).md

 #### Summit Guide - Black Mountain

+* Poison ivy at the hairpin turn in the activation zone.
-* Hang antenna from tree: Yes
+* Hang antenna from tree: Yes.
+Watch out for the poison ivy.
-* Space to guy mast: Yes
+* Space to guy mast: Yes.
+Lots of packed gravel in the hairpin turn.
+Hard to drive a stake.
 * Cell coverage: AT&T=good; Verizon=good; APRS=yes

 #### Plan-B Candidates